trueos/pcbsd/src-qt5/docs/preinstall.rst

 Data Integrity Check
 ---------------------

-After downloading the desired file, it is a good idea to check that the file is exactly the same as the one on the PC-BSD® server.
+After downloading the desired file, it is a good idea to check that the file is exactly the same as the one on the TrueOS® server.
 While downloading, a portion of the file may get damaged or lost, making the installation file unusable.
-Each PC-BSD® installation file has an associated MD5 and SHA256 checksum.
+Each TrueOS® installation file has an associated MD5 and SHA256 checksum.
 If a checksum of the file you downloaded matches, your download was successful.
 If a checksum does not match, try downloading the file again.
 In order to verify a checksum, you will need to use a checksum verification utility.